ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 **NOTE: This project does not contain any copyrighted footage.
-It only contains a sequence file allowing users to take their own legally obtained footage, and render them into a re-edited film for personal use**
+It only contains a sequence file allowing users to take their own legally obtained footage, and render them into a re-edited film for personal use.**

 Questions: Contact me at scott.monaghan@gmail.com